Theu011/Earthquake-Tracker/README.md

 # Earthquake-Tracker
-Python script to see the location and information about earthquakes in real time
+Python script to see the location and information about earthquakes in real time extracting data from a site about earthquakes and plotting in a map